nguyenthekhoig7/nguyenthekhoig7/README.md

 ## Hi!
 Nice to meet you! 👋
 <br>

-I'm **Khoi**, a Junior AI Enginneer
+I'm **Khoi**, a Junior AI Enginneer.

 I studied Artificial Intelligence at **FPT University**, some highlights:
 - I studied with 100% tuition fee scholarship
 - Graduated as Top 10 Bachelors of Batch 1, 2024, with GPA 8.91
-    - Mathematics For Machine Learning: 9.4.
+    - Mathematics For Machine Learning: 9.4
-    - Probability and Statistics: 9.5.
+    - Probability and Statistics: 9.5

 During my profession as **AI Engineer**, I have experience in:
 - Computer Vision: Object Detection models using YOLO
 - Big Data: Azure Databricks, SQL
 - Generative AI: Phi-3 text generation model, Stable Diffusion
 - Recommendation System: BiVAE, KNearestNeighbors
-- MLOps: I built APIs using FastAPI and moritored training sessions on Remote Linux Machines
+- MLOps: I built APIs using FastAPI and moritored training sessions on remote Linux machines

 As a career, I am looking to expanding my expertise to: `LLM-RAG models`, `multi-modal agents`,`Django web application`.